 Mathematics with Finance Degree highlights

-- We participate in the IAESTE and Erasmus student exchange programmes, which enable students to obtain work experience in companies and universities throughout the world.
+- We participate in the IAESTE and Turing student exchange programmes, which enable students to obtain work experience in companies and universities throughout the world.
 Students on this pathway have also taken part in summer placements with US based financial companies such as Allstate and JP Morgan.

 - We have key links with local companies who hire mathematics graduates.
 Several local financial services companies (including Clarus FT, Effex Capital and AquaQ Analytics) were founded by our former maths graduates.
 Indeed these companies are partners in the development of this degree programme.